f3d-app/f3d/doc/libf3d/06-MIGRATION.md

 ## ui.animation_progress

 The `ui.animation_progress` option (CLI `--animation-progress`) was a boolean toggling a progress bar during animation playback.
 It is now a string selecting the progress bar mode: `none` (hidden), `default` (the progress bar alone) or `advanced` (the progress bar with time range, animation name, current time labels and keyframe markers).
 Replace `true` with `default` (or `advanced`) and `false` with `none`.

+## Context symbol

+The function `f3d::context::getSymbol` function is now expecting a library full path or a filename.
+The library prefix and extension is not appended automatically anymore.